Baker-Street-Network/.github/profile/README.md

 ## Welcome to Baker Street 👋
 This is the central location for managing our Odoo projects.
 You can see our installations and available modules below.

+Our status page is hosted by UptimeRobot and is [available here](https://status.bakerstreet.network).

 ### Odoo Installations
 | Instance                                               | Edition      | Version | Build Status     |
 | ------------------------------------------------------ | ------------ | ------- | ---------------- |